chef-boneyard/chef-fundamentals/slides/getting-started/01_slide.md

 * It is free up to 5 nodes.
 * It is internet-accessible.
 * No additional software to install/configure.

+.notes We will set up access to Opscode Hosted Chef during the exercise, and walk through the steps briefly next.

 # Sign up for Hosted Chef